mila-iqia/mila-docs/docs/Userguide_datasets.rst

 .. warning::
-   * The creation of a `DATASET_NAME.torrent` file requires the computation of the checksums of the dataset content which can quickly be CPU heavy.
+   * The creation of a `DATASET_NAME.torrent` file requires the computation of checksums for the dataset content which can quickly become CPU-heavy.
 This process should *not* be executed on a login node

 Download a dataset from Academic Torrent